dunefskychadwick/dunefskychadwick.github.io/PLO4.md

 ## 4.2 Design Instruction: Engage in design thinking to plan lessons with reasonable instructional goals and all content/activities are aligned with instructional goals.

+With a fellow UNCG student, we created a lesson plan on advocating for archives.
+Our lesson plan featured two artifacts, a written out lesson plan and a presentation.
+The presentation begins with a brief presentation on what advocacy means in the context of archives.
+Throughout this part of the presentation, we used discussion questions to engage with the class.

+The second part of the presentation was a breakout session, with five case studies for each group to select from.
+We engaged in design thinking to ensure that this presentation effectively educated students in our class on advocacy.

+Our lesson plan was carefully created so each part of our presentation included a form of engagement.
+We reflected on how each of our case studies for our breakout session would align with our goal on educating advocacy in archives.

 [Click here to view the lesson plan.]({{dunefskychadwick.github.io}}/assets/pdfs/designinstruction(lessonplan).pdf)
 [Click here to view the presentation.]({{dunefskychadwick.github.io}}/assets/pdfs/designinstruction(presentation).pdf)